Loading...

 Pang Xiongqi, Li Caijun, Jia Chengzao, Chen Yuxuan, Li Maowen, Jiang Lin, Xiao Huiyi, Jiang Fujie, Cao Peng, Chen Dongxia, Xu Zhi, Lin Huixi, Hu Tao, Zheng Dingye, Wang Lei

-Predicting the maximum depth of hydrocarbon resources in deep-ultradeep layers based on the theory of the Whole Petroleum System
+Prediction of the maximum depth of deep to ultra-deep resources based on the theory of whole petroleum system

 References | Related Articles | Metrics